Group meets to discuss the school district's future

 (ST. JOSEPH, Mo.)
 More than 130 people turned out to talk about their histories, frustrations, and hopes for the St. Joseph School District.

-The project is called Vision Dorward, organized by a St. Louis marketing firm that helps connect residents with ideas.
+The project is called Vision Forward, organized by a St. Louis marketing firm that helps connect residents with ideas.

 School district leaders take a backseat in the process and let local committee members guide the process with other residents.